bojand/talks/slides/2017-04-practical-promises/practical-promises.md

 NOTES:
 _[1 minutes]_

-* It's become a somehwat of custom to name the Promised-based functions in these cases with "Async" suffix
+* It has become a somehwat of custom to name the Promised-based functions in these cases with "Async" suffix

 =====